ivasiljevic/zoom-out-release/README.md

 + fixedimh, fixedwid - VOC images are large, so we resize to reduce spatial dimension.
 Depending on whether H > W or W > H
 + zlayers - specify the numbers of the layers from the pretrained classifier to use for zoomout
 + Replicatedynamic - custom replicate function
-+ spatialbatchnorm - talk about precomputing the mean/stdev vectors for the spatialbatchnorm
++ spatialbatchnorm - custom layer for mean/stdev normalization for the zoomout features, precomputed mean/stdev vectors included

 ## Pixel classifier
-On top of the zoomout feature extractor, we have a pixel classifier in zoomoutclassifier.lua that makes the final posterior probability predictions.
+On top of the zoomout feature extractor, we have a pixel classifier (zoomoutclassifier.lua) that makes the final posterior probability predictions.
 The default classifier is a 4-layer convolutional neural network.
 The last layer of the classifier is a bilinear interpolation so that the label predictions match the spatial size of the ground truth.

 ## Accuracy
 Without a CRF, the current architecture achieves 70% mean intersection-over-union (MIOU) on the PASCAL VOC 2012 challenge.
 Adding a dense CRF on top (include ref) increases accuracy to 72.XX%.
-(Include a pretrained model, size considerations?)

 ## Training
-The training steps are as follows (I need to flesh this out):
+The training steps are as follows:

-1. Load data
+1. Load data (VOC or COCO)
-2. Construct zoomout feature extractor
+2. Construct zoomout feature extractor (from e.g. VGG-16)
 3. Construct the pixel classifier
 4. Run batch/online gradient descent